-During the quarter ended September 30, 2021, the Company continued collecting and analyzing environmental, soil, lake sediment, surface water and ground water data as part of the process to answer the remaining Series II questions by the Québec MELCC on the environmental and social impact assessment (ESIA) study for the Lac Knife project.
+During the quarter ended September 30, 2021, the Company continued collecting and analyzing environmental, soil, lake sediment, surface water and ground water data as part of the process to answer the remaining Series II questions by the Québec MELCC on the Environmental and social Impact Assessment (ESIA) study for the Lac Knife project.
 IOS Services Géoscientifiques Inc. (IOS) completed The sixth and final phase of seasonal groundwater and surface lake water sampling at the Lac Knife property in late August and has submitted the water samples to Bureau Veritas Canada Inc. Laboratories of Montréal, Québec, for multielement, organic carbon, NO2-NO3 content, and hydrocarbon grade determinations.
 Analytical results for some of the surveys are pending.
 Work on modernizing the Company's 2014 mining feasibility study also continued throughout the reporting period under the direction of mining engineering firm DRA Americas Inc. At the request of DRA, IOS also completed the sampling of additional drill core from the 2014 and 2018 drilling programs targeting the Lac Knife graphite deposit and has started sending samples to COREM in Québec-City for graphitic carbon (Cg) and sulfur (S) determinations.
 DRA also completed the last of the trade-off studies designed to evaluate the costs and benefits of different equipment; to assess different project logistics scenarios; to optimize specific processes and/or improve the economics of the Lac Knife project as part on the ongoing feasibility study.

-On August 6, 2021, the Company awarded a contract to environmental engineering firm Newfields Canada Mining & Environment ULC ("Newfields") of Saskatoon, Saskatchewan, to upgrade Wood's 2018 filterpressed mine tailings storage facility (TSF) concept to feasibility level and prepare a water management plan for the Lac knife project.
+On August 6, 2021, the Company awarded a contract to environmental engineering firm Newfields Canada Mining & Environment ULC ("Newfields") of Saskatoon, Saskatchewan, to upgrade Wood's 2018 filter-pressed mine tailings storage facility (TSF) concept to feasibility level and prepare a water management plan for the Lac knife project.

-On August 6, 2021, Focus awarded a contract to MU-Conseils of Baie-Comeau, Québec, to assist the Company develop participative, integrated, and sustainable strategies to address community and other stakeholder concerns relating the Lac Knife project and to achieve social acceptability.
+On August 6, 2021, Focus awarded a contract to MU-Conseils of Baie-Comeau, Québec, to assist the Company develop participative, integrated and sustainable strategies to address community and other stakeholder concerns relating the Lac Knife project and to achieve social acceptability.

-During the quarter ended December 31, 2021, from October 25 to December 20, 2021, IOS Services Géocientifiques (IOS) carried out a targeted fieldwork program at the Lac Knife property for the Company in support of the ongoing environmental and social impact assessment (ESIA) and mining feasibility studies.
+Subsequent to the fiscal year ended September 30, 2021, from October 25 to December 20, 2021, IOS carried out a targeted fieldwork program at the Lac Knife property for the Company.
 This program comprised the following surveys: